The Q4 Middesk Index Report is here→

 Others, like Equifax, will require you to be part of a company and directly contact their sales team to request a report.

-Also note that not all credit bureaus will include a business’s EIN (or tax-related information in general) as part of their reports.
-So try to find sample reports to look for this information, and be sure to ask about the availability of this information, before committing to any purchase.
+Not all credit bureaus will include a business’s EIN (or tax-related information in general) as part of their reports, so try to find sample reports to look for this information, and be sure to ask about the availability of this information before purchasing a report.

 5. Ask the business’s accounting department, or search other public places

 Note that misuse of an EIN is a federal crime, so some businesses may be suspicious as to why you want their EIN, or even reluctant to give it out.
-So send the request from a company phone number if possible, or from a company email address with a matching signature line; this gives the request a sense of legitimacy.
+Make sure to send the request from a company phone number if possible, or from a company email address with a matching signature line—this gives the request a sense of legitimacy.
 Thoroughly explain why your business needs the number, including that it will be used only for KYB verification purposes.

 Another option is to send the business’s accounting department a W-9 form.
-This is an IRS form used specifically to request TINs (of which EINs are a type) in order to verify them for KYC or KYB purposes.
+This is an IRS form used specifically to request TINs/EINs to verify them for KYC or KYB purposes.
 It looks like this:

 Once you have the template of the W-9 form, fill out the header section, leave Part I and Part II blank for the business to fill out, and then send the form to the business.